GSA-TTS/identity-dev-docs/_pages/testing.md

 #### Data testing

 A YAML file can be uploaded instead of a State ID image to trigger different behaviors.
-You will upload this text file for the front and back for the State ID.
-The YAML file can be used to simulate the reading of certain attributes from the State ID.
+You will upload this text file for the front and back for the State ID, and possibly the selfie.
+The YAML file can be used to simulate the reading of certain attributes from the State ID or selfie.
 Here is an example YAML file that does that:

 {% include yaml_download.md filename="proofing.yml" %}